scottleechua/scottleechua.github.io/_posts/2023-03-26-self-hosting-ghost-on-google-cloud.md

 ---

 ## Contribute
-This walkthrough last worked for me in **March 2023**.
+This walkthrough last worked for me in **August 2023**.
 If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2023-03-26-self-hosting-ghost-on-google-cloud.md) on this blog post!

 ## Changelog

+- **2023-08**: Revise instructions to set MySQL root password.
+Thanks to [Shehroz Alam on Linuxhint](https://linuxhint.com/change-mysql-root-password-ubuntu/).

 - **2023-05**: Add update Ghost CLI command to `update-ghost.sh`.